 The Engine listens to a set of default TCP and UDP port numbers for communicating with the rest of the Nexthink components and serve external requests.

 Some of these port numbers are configurable.
-If you need to change them for a particular reason, edit the configuration files in the Appliance that hosts the Engine.
+If you need to change them for a particular reason: